ARSControl/admittance_controller/README.md

     set(CMAKE_C_FLAGS "${CMAKE_C_FLAGS} -O2")
     set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -O2")

 Your code should run faster, despite the longer compiler time needed.
+By default, O3 is set.
+You can maually comment it, but it's strongly suggested to use it.

 ## Issues